mmabdelateef/SimpleTaskQueue/README.md

 # SimpleTaskQueue

-A handy way to execute tasks sequentially even across different threads. gurantee only one task is running at a time.
+A handy way to execute tasks sequentially even across different threads. guarantee only one task is running at a time.

 ![](img0.png)